sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide5.md

 ## Exercise: Creating a Docker Compose File

-1. Create a new `docker-compose.yml` file in your directory parallel to the frontend & backend directories.
+1. Create a new `docker-compose.yml` file in your `directory parallel to the frontend & backend directories`.

 2. Write the `docker-compose.yml` file with the following content